MacSmitty8/total_recall/README.md

 Psudocode is the bridge between our minds and the code.

-6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
+1. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
+   Ans: I've seen a variety of answers on this, ranging from 90% to 50% on typing in the code.
+I personally think 90% of the time will be spent trying to solve the problem vs coding it in since if well drafted/prepared a majority of the code can be typed in ready to go.

 ## Strings